Part 1 - Server Setup

 To create a Linode instance ("Linode"), do the following:

-Sign up for a Linode account and log in.
+Sign up for a account and log in.

 Create a new Linode with the following specifications: